 Your Startup Needs a Video Marketing Strategy

+Just like any content piece for you business, you should be able to measure and generate a positive ROI for your efforts.
 With modern tech and mobility, your customers can watch a video pretty much anywhere and anytime.
 They can watch on their smartphone, laptop, or even their fridge!
 But has your startup adapted to this amazing accessibility to video?
 Do you have an explainer video?
 Maybe some ads running in rotation?
-A holiday video?
+A customer testimonial video?

 In today’s digital marketing landscape, a moderate effort with video content will only take you so far.
 A viral video will gain you some short-term success, but it’s hardly a strategy to grow your business.
 Just like any form of marketing, video marketing is a continuous effort and not a one-off.